Real Log Curves in Toric Varieties, Tropical Curves, and Log Welschinger Invariants: Counts of maximally degenerate real curves

+To every pre-log stable map $\underline\varphi_0$, there is an associated tropical curve $h \colon \Gamma \lra M_{\RR}$, contained in the one-skeleton of $\mathscr{P}$, and constructed as the \emph{dual intersection graph} of $\underline{\varphi}_0$.
+The details of this construction which we summarise below can be found in \cite[Construction 4.4]{NS}.

 \begin{construction} Let $\underline{\varphi}_0 \colon C_0 \rightarrow X_0$ be a pre-log stable map.
-We first define the weighted open graph $\tilde \Gamma$ corresponding to the nodal curve $C_0$.
-Two irreducible components of $C_0$ are called \emph{indistinguishable} if they intersect in a node \emph{not} mapping to the singular locus of $X_0$.
+We first define an open graph $\tilde \Gamma$.
+Two irreducible components of $C_0$ are called \emph{indistinguishable} if they intersect in a node \emph{not} mapping to the singular locus of $X_0$ \footnote{In the following sections we focus attention on what we call maximally degenerate curves, which in particular have no indistinguishable components.}.
 Define $\tilde\Gamma$ to be the graph whose set of vertices equals the quotient of the set of irreducible components of $C$ modulo identification of indistinguishable ones.
 Any nodal point $P_E\in C_0$ corresponds to a bounded edge $E$ of $\tilde\Gamma$.
-To define the set of unbounded edges, first set $D\subset X_0$ to be the union of toric prime divisors of the $X_v$ \emph{not} contained in the non-normal locus of $X_0$.
+To define the set of unbounded edges, first set $D\subset X_0$ to be the union of toric prime divisors of the $X_v$ \emph{not} contained in the singular locus of $X_0$.
 Then the set of unbounded edges is $\underline{\varphi}_0^{-1}(D)$.
 An unbounded edge $E$ labelled by $Q_E\in \underline{\varphi}_0^{-1}(D)$ attaches to $V\in \tilde\Gamma^{[0]}$ if $Q_E\in C_V$.
-Finally define the weights of the edges adjacent to a vertex $V$ by the intersection numbers of $\underline{\varphi}_0 |_{C_V}$ with the toric prime divisors of $X_{h(V)}$.
-This is well-defined by the definition of a pre-log stable map.
 Now, we define the map